Pacific Halibut: Background and Management

 The Fishery and Gear

 The commercial halibut fishery on the West Coast was pioneered by fishers of Norwegian ancestry, many of whom had fished halibut in Norway.
 Many Nova Scotians and Newfoundlanders have also participated in the West Coast halibut fishery.

 Halibut are one of the most valuable fish species in the northern Pacific.
-Longlining is the main commercial gear used to target halibut, although some allowance for incidental catch in the commercial salmon troll fishery.
-In 2002, about 98 million pounds of halibut were removed from the population through directed and incidental catch.
+Longlining is the main commercial gear used to target halibut, although there is some allowance for incidental catch in the commercial salmon troll and the primary sablefish fisheries.
+In 2012, just under 52 million pounds of halibut were removed from the population coastwide from all removals.